 The process to obtain an air permit is virtually the same for construction and operating permits.
 It typically takes from four to six months to obtain an air permit.
 There are many factors that affect the time it takes to complete the process.
 The primary factors are the quality of the application and the type and complexity of the project.

-To facilitate the submittal of a quality construction permit application and minimize the time it takes for NDEE to prepare the permit, the Air Quality Division strongly recommends a project planning meeting and a pre-application meeting.
+To facilitate the submittal of a quality construction permit application and minimize the time it takes for NDEE to prepare the permit, the Air Quality Program strongly recommends a project planning meeting and a pre-application meeting.
 Early communication will help streamline the process and reduce the time required to review the application and issue a permit.
 During these meetings, the source can explain the project and its complexity.
 In addition, they can bring up any innovative technologies and/or approaches that are anticipated.
-Based on the sources input, the Division can provide the source with our informational needs to help assure that a quality application is provided.
-In addition, it gives the Division time to research the proposal prior to the receipt of the application.
+Based on the sources input, the Program can provide the source with our informational needs to help assure that a quality application is provided.
+In addition, it gives the Program time to research the proposal prior to the receipt of the application.

 Once the permit application and fee, if applicable, is received by NDEE, it is reviewed for administrative completeness.
 The reviewer will determine if the application has the appropriate signature(s), if the application contains all the required forms, and if the applicant has requested confidentiality.